Purpose and Scope

 Administrators must take into account the current situation when considering whether to allow beneficiaries to exercise rights under the plan that are subject to time limits.

 Transferring any Remaining Portion of a CV

 If FSRA approves the continuation of CV transfers at less than one hundred per cent (100%), then it will generally make it a term of its approval that the remainder must be transferred out within no more than five (5) years.
 The terms on which the transfer of the remainder will be made will be agreed with FSRA in the approval or otherwise on a case-by-case basis.

 For administrators who wish to purchase annuities18 pursuant to section 43 of the PBA, if section 19(4) or (5) of the Regulation apply, a Form 10 must be filed and the approval of FSRA must be received.
 FSRA will generally require employer(s) to contribute the full amount of any deficiency (based on the updated TR) before the purchase can be made.

 Annuity purchases made pursuant to section 43.1 of the PBA are not subject to section 19 of the Regulation, but must comply with the requirements of section 43.1 and applicable regulation.

 Administrators may attempt to facilitate the review of their application by providing supporting documents and information to FSRA in advance of filing Form 10.
-Administrators should contact [email protected] to submit their Form 10, or if they have questions about completing Form 10.
+Administrators should submit their Form 10 through the Pension Services Portal, or email [email protected] if they have questions about completing Form 10.

 Effective Date and Future Review